If you have been keeping up with the latest tea trends, you will have undoubtedly heard of genmaicha.

 Just check out the information that’s available here…

-So, let’s answer the most important question – what is this tea?
+So, let’s answer the most important question – what is this Japanese tea?

-Well, genmaicha is a type of Japanese green tea.
+Well, it is a type of Japanese green tea.

 Literally translated, it means “brown rice tea”.

-This is because the green tea leaves are mixed with grains of roasted brown rice.
+This is because the green tea is mixed with roasted brown rice kernels.

-This is because during the processing stage, the grains of rice are popped to resemble popcorn kernels.
+The brew may be referred to as popcorn tea because during the processing stage, the brown rice kernels are popped to resemble popcorn.

-The green tea in genmaicha is either the commonly available bancha tea or low-grade sencha.
+The green tea in this loose leaf tea is either the commonly available bancha tea or low-grade sencha.

 Well, long time ago, it was a drink that was almost exclusively drunk by peasants.

-The people added the rice to the tea to stretch it out and make it last longer.
+The roasted rice was added in combination to the leaves to stretch it out and make it last longer.

-Brown rice, when roasted, lent a far more pleasant taste than white rice.
+Brown grains, when roasted, lent a far more pleasant flavor and hue than the white kernels.

 It also helped to cover up the often bitter taste of lower quality green tea.